Caption: Road sign image of Facebook and Twitter (geralt/pixabay)

 Also, look at what people share in the Intentional Insights and Pro-Truth Pledge Facebook groups.
 Members there range across the political spectrum and orient toward truth above all, and after seeing the feedback there, you can decide what to share and what responses to make if people challenged you on the accuracy of the piece you share.

 If you want to share something that has not yet been vetted in the official Pro-Truth Pledge groups, please follow our fact-checking guidelines.
-Also, avoid unreliable sources: a good way to do so is to use this extension for Chrome.
-If you don’t use Chrome, check the cites you use against this list, and this list, and this list.
+Also, avoid unreliable sources: a good way to do so is to use this extension for your social media and online browsing (the organization that made the app, Media Bias/Fact Check, took the Pro-Truth Pledge).
+You can also manually check the cites you use against this list, and this list, and this list of fake news sites, as well as more generally check out the extent of bias for any given source on the Media Bias/Fact Check website.

 For each piece you share on Facebook, please add a version of the following wording in a P.S. to your post: “I took the Pro-Truth Pledge at ProTruthPledge.org, consider this article credible and the headline representative of the article: correct me if you think I might be mistaken, please!”
 An example is here.
 Doing so helps you come off as substantially more credible than someone else making a similar post, and thus impacting your connections to a greater extent.
 It also helps spread word about the pledge.
 Do the same sort of P.S. statement for other social media that allow you to do so, such as LinkedIn.
 While you can’t do the same thing for Twitter due to character limitations, what you can do on Twitter is add the hashtag #ProTruthPledge liberally, so please do so.